What You'll Learn

 Shannon, 18, from Minneapolis, uses Instagram more than any other social media application because it centers on photography, her passion.
 “Instagram is an easy way to share my spurts of creativity with the world,” she says.
 This push to share things with “the world,” as scary as it can be for parents, is healthy and a normal part of teen development.
 In this case though, “the world” is actually only her approved followers because her account is set to “private,” and one of those followers is her mother, Kate.

 Kate is also friends with Shannon on Facebook and finds that being able to monitor her daughter’s social media assuages any fears she has about what Shannon is putting online.
 If she sees anything questionable—like a photo or post that seems too suggestive—she will talk to Shannon about it in person, or ask her older sister to speak to her.

 To take the phone or not to take the phone

 One of the basic rules of effective discipline is to make any punishment related to the misbehavior.
 “If your child violates curfew, taking away the phone is completely unrelated to that behavior,” says Dr. Peters.
 “You’re not connecting with the kid.
-You are making him feel bad, which you think is helping him learn, but in fact is helping him learn to be sneaky or learn that you are the punisher.”
+You are making them feel bad, which you think is helping them learn, but in fact is helping them learn to be sneaky or learn that you are the punisher.”

 Step two would be limiting phone privileges: prohibiting texting for a period, or docking the phone in your room if it’s interfering with other tasks.
 This, too should be targeted to the problematic behavior.
 “You don’t have to take the whole phone away,” notes Dr. Steiner-Adair.
 “If your child goes on Snapchat or Instagram and sends an inappropriate photo then delete that app from their phone.
 For a reasonable amount of time.
 Don’t be too intense.”